-- Estimated 20% time of a Solman Consultant is needed to help for every customer's Full Time Employee (FTE) assigned to the effort
+- Estimated 20% of the time of a SolMan Consultant is needed to help every customer's Full Time Employee (FTE) assigned to the effort

-Personnel: dedicated SMEs, and in most cases consultants during implementation
+Personnel: Dedicated SMEs, and in most cases consultants during the implementation

 Although SolMan has improved year after year, the tool certainly has its shortcomings.
 The level of functionality, complexity, and usability is very low.
 You can get the job done, but you will need the right talent with the right skills to get the most usability out of Solution Manager.
 Most teams will need to add custom tweaks and scripts to get what they want out of it.